kolkhis/tech-notes/misc/tcp.md

 Secure data at rest with encryption, data in motion with TLS.
 We encrypt data between two endpoints with TLS.

-PKI is public key infrastructure.
-It has a CA (Certificate authority).

-- Hierarchial Network Model (Cisco): <https://itworkbooks.wordpress.com/2014/12/02/cisco-hierarchical-network-model-core-distribution-access/>

-Ping splits a network.
+Ping splits a network, as it only works at layer <LAYER>.
 If I can not ping it but can get a console access on it,

 - DAS - Direct Attached Storage
     - Directly connected to one server (typically only one server), except in